genevaers/User-Documentation/docs/AdvancedFeatures/MetaData/CreateView.md

 Activation invokes the compiler which checks for errors and warnings.

 When the view is active, save it to preserve this active state.
 The view is now ready to be run.

+## Summary views

+Summary views require a format-phase to be defined.
+See [create summary view](./CreateSummaryView.md)